Password Authentication Protocol (PAP)

 Some of the advantages are:

-- CHAP can provide authentication periodically to recognise that the user accessing the PPP link is same or not.
+- CHAP can provide authentication periodically to recognize that the user accessing the PPP link is the same or not.

 - In CHAP, the real passwords are never shared on the link instead a hash value of it is calculated and transferred.